sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 - Measure current processing times of units of work your team processes
 - Reduce amount of time it takes to complete work items
 - Review existing processes and governance structure which lengthen process times
-- Identify issues and raise them to your manager or as Grassroots initiatives or proof of concepts
+- Identify issues and raise them to your manager or as Grassroots initiatives or proofs of concept
 - Automate repetitive manual tasks where possible, at the team and individual level

 ##### Learn